noambernstein/noambernstein.github.io/swing.md

 | lower arms + hands | 4.5 % |

 Table&nbsp;II: body part lengths (approximated from https://msis.jsc.nasa.gov/sections/section03.htm Fig.&nbsp;3.3.1.3-1.
 Overall height from 2 of 12.
-Directly from height and  8 of 12 (or from its differences): hips-floor (upper + lower legs), shoulders - hips
+Directly from height and 8 of 12 (or from its differences): hips-floor (upper + lower legs).
+Estimating offset between shoulders as measured in cited figure and shoulder joint: shoulders - hips (torso), shoulder joint - top of head.
-(torso), head + neck.
 Estimated from personal observation: separate upper legs just over 0.5 of of hips-floor, arm length torso + 0.05.
 2 of 12 and 8 of 12)
 | body part | fraction of height |
 | --------- | ------------------ |